ApoorvaSetu/Buisness_Module/project_proposal.md

 According to Statista.com, Hotstar is the most widely used and the topmost OTT platform, reasons being- Cheaper subscription rate, streams cricket that most of
 the Indians watch, have a lot of content in regional languages.

-Even Amazon prime video, being an American company, is doing better than Netflix.
+Amazon prime video, being an American company, is doing better than Netflix.

 Why is Netflix not working well in India then?